Trailblazers, Freedom Seekers

 Eric Johannesen's original design for the portico

-The Haines House Portico, Exterior Envelope and Kitchen Foundation Restoration Project will address major issues to secure the exterior integrity of the Haines House.
+The Haines House Portico, Exterior Envelope and Kitchen Foundation Restoration Project is addressing major issues to secure the exterior integrity of the Haines House.
 It is being conducted in three phases.
 It began with the restoration of the house chimneys in Fall 2022.

 What Our Visitors Say